sdr1/Covid-Tracker/Covid-Figures-and-Maps.md

 ## Headline Numbers
-As of the latest CDC data release on August 01, 2020 there are:
+As of the latest CDC data release on August 04, 2020 there are:

-* 60,865 new cases
+* 52,462 new cases
-  + The state with the most cases is FL with 9,642
+  + The state with the most cases is TX with 9,271
-    - The county with the most cases is Miami-Dade County in FL with 2,745 new cases
+    - The county with the most cases is Los Angeles County in CA with 1,826 new cases
   + The record number of national cases per day is 80,443 on July 16, 2020
-* 1,137 new deaths
+* 1,351 new deaths
   +  The record number of deaths per day is 3,153 on April 14, 2020

-Where I live, in Somerville, MA, as of July 29, 2020 there are:
+Where I live, in Somerville, MA, as of August 03, 2020 there are:

-* 0 new cases
+* 3 new cases
-* 32 cases in the last two weeks
+* 89 cases in the last two weeks
-  + Out of 1,043 cases overall
+  + Out of 1,115 cases overall
-    - 36 Fatalities and
+    - 37 Fatalities and
-    - 992 Recoveries
+    - 1021 Recoveries

 Consequently, in the United States, there are now:

-* 4,587,301 total cases
+* 4,732,988 total cases
-* 153,246 total deaths
+* 155,546 total deaths

-Globally, as of the latest WHO data release on August 02, 2020, there are:
+Globally, as of the latest WHO data release on August 05, 2020, there are:

-* 17,660,523 total cases
+* 18,354,342 total cases
-  + 262,929 today
+  + 206,709 today
-* 680,894 total deaths
+* 696,147 total deaths
-  + 5,851 today
+  + 5,116 today

 ## Overall Covid Cases In The USA